asainsbury/Ansible_EX407/README.md

 I'm totally going to power summarize the following site, and create working examples:
 - https://linuxbuff.wordpress.com/tag/ex407/

+As linuxbuff states every so clearly, I'm <strong>not</strong> providing brain-dumps of any papers, or breaking any NDA's.
+This is just my attempt at recording my journey whilst trying to complete the exam.

 ## Aims
 Pass the exam, init?